mspnp/aks-baseline/04-networking.md

 ## Expected results

+### Resource Groups

-The following three resource groups will be created and populated with networking resources in the steps below.
+The following two resource groups will be created and populated with networking resources in the steps below.

 | Name                            | Purpose                                   |
 |---------------------------------|-------------------------------------------|
 | rg-enterprise-networking-hubs   | Contains all of your organization's regional hubs.
 A regional hubs include an egress firewall and Log Analytics for network logging. |
 | rg-enterprise-networking-spokes | Contains all of your organization's regional spokes and related networking resources.
 All spokes will peer with their regional hub and subnets will egress through the regional firewall in the hub. |

+### Resources

+* Regional Azure Firewall in Hub Virtual Network
+* Network Spoke for the Cluster
+* Network Peering from the Spoke to the Hub
+* Force Tunnel UDR for Cluster Subnets to the Hub
+* Network Security Groups for all subnets that support them

 ## Steps